-I’m using the former.
-Once you install and activate it, when you go back to edit your new HOME page, you’ll see a new tab:
+Once you install and activate the first one, when you go back to edit your new HOME page, you’ll see a new tab:

 When you click it, you’ll go to the SiteOrigin builder.
 This is where you can set custom layouts and content elements on your homepage.